 Birdneck Elementary School hired a professional Santa to visit the surrounding area and celebrate Christmas in July by distributing books that promote summer reading.
 A parent involvement coordinator, Long was heavily involved with the program, as was the principal, who dressed as the "Grinch Who Stole Christmas" and drove Santa's jeep.
 After all, how else would the man in red get around Virginia Beach, Virginia, in summer?

-NNPS provides a wide range of resources to help schools and school districts build strong partnerships.
-Click the links below to "There is no way to know ahead of time what to expect, so the large turnout of families in the neighborhood was a wonderful surprise," Long told Education World.
+[content block] "There is no way to know ahead of time what to expect, so the large turnout of families in the neighborhood was a wonderful surprise," Long told Education World.
 "The families loved the event.
 Many attended because of advertisements, but many also came as a result of simply seeing families and teachers outside getting things ready."